dappnode/DAppNodeDocs/docs/user/faq/troubleshooting.md

 The command does the following:

-- We read the admin-recover-token.txt file where the token is saved.
+- Reads the admin-recover-token.txt file where the token is saved.
 - The <code>; echo</code> is used to make it easier to read and copy the token.

-After inserting the command above, we obtain the recovery token and use that one to recover our admin access.
+After inserting the command above, you can obtain the recovery token and use that one to recover your admin access.

 In the question above you can check out how to use your token to regain access.
 </div>